 People with long-COVID are welcome to contribute.
 However, as you have been experiencing symptoms for less that a year, you may not be in the best position to offer advice to others as you may well still be figuring things out for yourself.

 Absolutely!
 We value privacy here at The Reluctant Spoonie and understand that people may wish to raise awareness without their boss or future employer being able to search for it.

 Do you pay for contributions?

 Unfortunately, we do not have the capacity to pay people for their contributions at this time.
-You will receive a thank-you card and small gift for your time and effort.
-The main goal of these books is to raise awareness of chronic illness and help those who are newly diagnosed feel less alone.
-All profits from sales go towards our web hosting fees, book production costs (cover art + proofreading) and our annual charity donation.
+You will receive an advance copy of the eBook along with a thank-you card and a small gift for your time and effort.
+The main goal of these books is to raise awareness of living with a chronic illness and to help those who have been newly diagnosed feel less alone.
+All profits from sales go towards our web hosting fees and book production costs (cover art + proofreading).